andy-byers/CalicoDB/DESIGN.md

 It is managed by a pair of constructs: one to read from the file and one to write to it.
 Both constructs operate on WAL records and perform their own caching internally.

-### WAL Writer
-The WAL writer fills up an internal buffer with WAL records.
-When it runs out of space, it flushes the buffer to the WAL file.
-At that point, all database pages with updates corresponding to the flushed records can be safely written to the `data` file.
-To this end, we always keep the LSN of the most-recently-flushed record in memory.
-Also note that the WAL is truncated after each commit, including when the database instance is closed.

-### WAL Reader
-The WAL reader is a cursor-like object used to traverse the `wal` file.
-It can be used to traverse in either direction, but must always start at the beginning of the file.

 ### WAL Records
 WAL records are used to store information about updates made to database pages.
 See ***3*** for more information about WAL records.